noahhefner/website/content/posts/python-containerization/index.md

 CMD ["python", "main.py"]
 ```

-In this Dockerfile, we start with Ubuntu 24.04 as the base image.
-Next, we install Python, `pip`, and `venv`.
+In this Dockerfile, Ubuntu 24.04 is used as the base image.
+Next, we install the Python interpreter, `pip`, and `venv`.
 Then, we create a Python virtual environment using `venv`, add it to our path, then install our Python dependencies from the `requirments.txt` file using `pip`.
 Finally, we copy over the `main.py` file and execute it.
 This is a standard flow for running a Python application.

 To build our image, we can use the `docker build` command: